ardiebarrys/ardiebarrys.github.io/_pages/projects.md

         </p>

         <p>
-          This work was supported by the Ministry of Higher Education Malaysia through the Fundamental Research Grant Scheme (FRGS/1/2020/SKK05/UM/02/1) and the UMSC C.A.R.E Fund (UMG010C-2022).
+          Some of these works were supported by the Ministry of Higher Education Malaysia through the Fundamental Research Grant Scheme (FRGS/1/2020/SKK05/UM/02/1) and the UMSC C.A.R.E Fund (UMG010C-2022).
+Refer to the Acknowledgement section on the publication page.
         </p>

         <ul class="project-list">